-The humble bathroom it’s the one place where we can grab a moment to ourselves even if its only 5 minutes.
-It’s also the first place and last place you visit, but if you’re working from home its also regular visit!
+The humble bathroom it’s the one place where you can grab a moment to yourself even if it’s only 5 minutes.
+It’s also the first place and last place you visit, but if you’re working from home, it’s also a regular visit!

 In recent years bathroom design has changed drastically.
-No longer do you have to go with all white goods look.
+No longer do you have to go with an all-white goods look.
 There are so many ways to make your bathroom your own and I’m going to share a few of them below.

-First and foremost we need to look at bathroom as any other room in the house.
-This is when you can start asking yourself how you want it to feel?
+First and foremost, we need to look at the bathroom like any other room in the house and ask ourselves how do you want it to feel?
 Refreshing and energising for the day ahead or a sanctuary to get away from it all?
 It’s one of the key factors which is often missed.

 Think about when you’ll be using this space whether it’s a family bathroom and needs to work for everyone or the ensuite where you can add a personal touch?

 Bathroom designs by Rukmini Patel